Altanis/foobar/README.md

 # foobar
-GitHub foobar answers (from the questions I've gotten so far)
+Google FooBar answers (from the questions I've gotten so far)